ctdk/goiardi/docs/installation.rst

     -D, --data-file=       File to save data store data to.
     -F, --freeze-interval= Interval in seconds to freeze in-memory data structures to disk (requires -i/--index-file and
                            -D/--data-file options to be set).
-(Default 300 seconds/5 minutes.)
+(Default 10 seconds.)
     -L, --log-file=        Log to file X
     -s, --syslog           Log to syslog rather than a log file.
 Incompatible with -L/--log-file.